Marketing with user-generated content (UGC) works, and it’s backed up by serious research.

 Reward social sharing and hashtags to build an established social base for your brand.
 The likelihood that a friend of a friend will find your product increases when diverse groups of people are chatting, Tweeting, liking, and sharing about you.
 Hearing about a product or brand from a friend seriously strengthens a consumer’s trust in it, even before they see it for themselves.

-To test just how accurately social chatter could predict consumer decisions, the Marketing Science Institute conducted a study on the relationship between stock prices and consumer chatter.
+To measure social proof and just how accurately social chatter could predict consumer decisions, the Marketing Science Institute conducted a study on the relationship between stock prices and consumer chatter.

 Their results?
 Consumer chatter can act as a predictor for a company’s success.